124 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the study team or your doctor.

-What data supports the effectiveness of a high-fiber/low-fat diet for preventing C. diff infections in cancer patients?
+What evidence suggests that a high-fiber/low-fat diet could be effective for preventing C. diff infection in cancer patients?

 CL